 Fibre to the Cabinet (FTTC) provides a fibre connection between your nearest green roadside cabinet and the exchange.
 The final leg uses the existing copper telephone line network between your home and the green roadside cabinet.
 This will still deliver much faster speeds than are available over standard broadband connections.

 Fibre to the Premise (FTTP) is a pure fibre connection from your home to the exchange which can deliver download speeds of up to 330Mbps.

-FTTP, which is sometimes referred to as Fibre to the Home (FTTH), is a relatively new technology being rolled out in parts of the Connecting Cambridgeshire intervention area, where it is more cost effective.
+FTTP, which is sometimes referred to as Fibre to the Home (FTTH), is a relatively new technology being rolled out in parts of the Connecting Cambridgeshire intervention area.

 FTTP installation requires a broadband engineer to bring the fibre cables all the way into the home or business, which may take a few days to install.

 For a more technical explanation of the process, watch the Openreach FTTP video below:

 Our Jargon Buster may help explain some of the technical terminology

 Cambridgeshire is one of the ‘best connected’ counties in the country in terms of the availability of high-speed fibre broadband.
 However, for businesses and consumers alike, the topic of broadband can be highly confusing.
 It is difficult to find clear and independent advice on which broadband services are available and which services to go for, particularly if there are so many different services on offer in your location.

 Connecting Cambridgeshire has produced a broadband guide to explain:

 • the benefits of high-speed broadband to small and medium-sized businesses, and consumers